Nempatin/Machine-Learning/README.md

 2. https://www.kaggle.com/datasets/nafisbarizki/daftar-harga-rumah-jabodetabek
 3. https://www.kaggle.com/datasets/rafliaping/dataset-harga-rumah-bandung

-The total of our datasets is 8,072 datasets of lisiting property
+The total of our datasets is 8,072 datasets of listing property

 ### 3. Pre-processing